akeneo/pim-docs/reference_entities/add_custom_property_to_your_custom_attribute_type.rst

         }

         /**
-         * This will ensure that your model is not modified after it's creation (see https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze)
+         * This will ensure that your model is not modified after its creation (see https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze)
          */
         Object.freeze(this);
       }